 Finally, Churchland adds that her brain-only view allows for free will.
 Here, she embraces soft determinism’s claim that free will is self-determined instead of being externally determined or not determined at all.
 This is the ordinary sense of free will (2013, pp. 178ff.).

-Having taking a brief tour of Churchland’s naturalism (or brain alone hypothesis), we shall now argue that dualism can not only counter—but also turn the tables on—her anti-dualist arguments concerning neural dependence, especially in regard to the self’s various impairments, unified experiences, and powers of agency.
+Having taken a brief tour of Churchland’s naturalism (or brain alone hypothesis), we shall now argue that dualism can not only counter—but also turn the tables on—her anti-dualist arguments concerning neural dependence, especially in regard to the self’s various impairments, unified experiences, and powers of agency.
 But we’ll start with the hard problem facing her reductionism, which will figure in some of our other comments below.

 II.
 Analysis of Churchland’s Brain Alone Hypothesis